 • Trying your case before a jury of your Florida peers.
 This includes selecting the jury and presenting the case before the jury.

 Delay can hurt your case.
-It’s important to speak with an experienced Vero Beach dog bite attorney as soon as possible.
+It’s important to speak with an experienced Vero Beach personal injury lawyer as soon as possible.
 We’ll help you see the correct doctors.
 We’ll guide you through the complexities of your claim.
 Most importantly, we’ll fight the insurance companies and defense lawyers who try to deny or limit your claim.
 We handle dog bite cases on a contingency fee basis.
 The law offices of Lulich & Attorneys want you to be informed and protected!
 Call for your Free Consultation today.
 You can reach us in Vero Beach at 772-589-5500 or use our contact form to schedule an appointment.

-Lulich & Attorneys Vero Beach Office
+Lulich & Attorneys

-• Phone: 772-589-5500
+Phone: 772-589-5500